Management by Objectives

 • Appraise performance: Performance appraisal is a key tool to recognize your employees’ work and reward the same.
 Therefore a strategic HR manager should praise the right done and should accept as well as rectify the wrong done in a way that works should be focused and discussed in meetings and not the person.

-• Training of the appraisers: For performance review purposes, the raters should be trained from time to time so that the standards of the quality along with the quantity are not compromised.
+• Training of the appraisers: For performance review purposes, the raters should be trained from time to time so that the standards of quality along with the quantity are not compromised.

 • Managers as the Integration devices between the subordinates and the organization: The duties of the managerial level workers within MBO do not end with the said but at the same time the managerial level employees should be an integrative force between the strategic management (employer) and the employees (workers).

-What are the benefits of MBO?
+What are the Benefits of MBO?

 Below mentioned are the benefits of the MBO: